 Tip: You need to earn or use rewards at least once every 12 months, or else your rewards will expire.

-2% cash back with a lower foreign fee
+2.5% cash back with an annual fee

 Up to 5% rewards with a little effort